 Foods can be functional if the manufacturer has added nutrients that are not originally present in that food.
 Again, I know that is confusing, so let’s look at more examples.

-Margarine isn’t a functional food, however if a manufacturer was to add plant sterols to their product, it is now a functional food.
-Plant sterols are cholesterol lowering, and therefore offer an added health benefit.
-Now, the manufacturer can charge more for this product because it is superior to the regular margarine.
+Margarine isn’t a functional food, however, if a manufacturer was to add plant sterols to their product, it is now a functional food.
+Plant sterols are cholesterol-lowering, and therefore offer an added health benefit.

 Putting Functional Food in Perspective